aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ## Install Helm

-[Helm](https://helm.sh/docs/using_helm/) is package manager for Kubernetes.
+[Helm](https://helm.sh/) is package manager for Kubernetes.
 It uses a package format named *charts*.
 A Helm chart is a collection of files that define Kubernetes resources.
-Install helm according to instructions [here](https://helm.sh/docs/using_helm/#installing-helm).
+Install helm according to instructions [here](https://helm.sh/docs/intro/install/).

+### For Helm version 2.x only
 After installing Helm, initalize Helm as described below:
   1. In ```eks-cluster``` folder, execute ```kubectl create -f tiller-rbac-config.yaml```.
 You should see following two messages: